 - Büyük Han – Nicosia.
 The most beautiful caravanserai in Cyprus.
 This complex of buildings was constructed in 1572 by Ottomans.

 - Fikardou – Nicosia.
 Ancient village in mountains.
 Present buildings are mostly from the 18th – 19th century.

 - Hadjigeorgakis Kornesios Mansion – Nicosia.
 Well preserved city house of rich Greek family, built in 1793.

 Described landmarks of Cyprus

-Since the prehistoric times Cyprus has been at the crossroads of cultures, between the ancient civilizations of Near East and later civilizations in Greece, Rome and medieval Europe.
+Since prehistoric times, Cyprus has been at the crossroads of cultures, between the ancient civilizations of Near East and later civilizations in Greece, Rome, and medieval Europe.

-Thus it is no wonder that this charming island is very rich with man made heritage.
-Most interesting landmarks here are the remnants of prehistoric settlements – true eyewitnesses of the dawn of humankind, but not less interesting are the ruins of ancient cities.
+Thus it is no wonder that this charming island is very rich with man-made heritage.
+Most interesting landmarks here are the remnants of prehistoric settlements – true eyewitnesses of the dawn of humankind, but no less interesting are the ruins of ancient cities.
 Very rich is the cultural heritage of Orthodox Christianity which is best expressed through the colorful frescoes in numerous medieval churches.

 Featured: Antiphonitis church

 Interesting monument of Cypriot medieval art is Antiphonitis Church – church with unusual architecture and remnants of valuable frescoes.
 Unfortunately it has been looted and part of its value has been lost forever.

 DK Eyewitness Travel Guide: Cyprus will lead you straight to the best attractions this island nation has to offer.